facundobatista/yaswfp/README.rst

 Python 3.

 To complete some methods or be able to parse new structures, we should add examples that show that new stuff, see current "sanity" tests.
-Yes, unittests are desirable, feel free to add those too.
+Yes, unit tests are desirable, feel free to add those too.